hemants1703/docochat-ai-rag-nextjs-postgresql-gemini/README.md

 ## Local development tips

 - Keep an eye on quotas in the `users` table; training enforces limits.
-- The text extraction pipeline supports TXT/MD/RTF/PDF out of the box.
-Extend DOCX/CSV as needed.
+- The text extraction pipeline supports TXT/MD/RTF/PDF/DOCX/CSV out of the box.
 - For embeddings, the output dimensionality is set to 1536 to balance storage and performance.

 ---